-A level playing-field among materials is needed to ensure technological neutrality.
-The correct LCA-based methodologies must be implemented as soon as possible to ensure environmental assessments are based on sound approaches and avoid metals that are discriminated against.
+A level-playing field among materials is needed to ensure technological neutrality.
+Correct LCA-based methodologies must be implemented as soon as possible to ensure environmental assessments are based on sound approaches and avoid metals are discriminated.

 Foster innovation and support the aluminium chain clusters across Europe